-On balance, this beats starving in a cave during the Ice Age but it has unfortunately had the side effect of making us as soft as shite.
+On balance, this beats starving in a cave during the Ice Age but it has the unfortunate side effect of making us soft.

-So we need to find ways to make life a little bit harder, a little bit more natural and a little bit more volatile.
-I am a believer in experimentation and bio-hacking but I realised recently that I had never once in 44 years on this planet gone a full day without eating food (except when ill which was not my choice so doesn’t really count).
+So maybe we need to find ways to make life a little bit harder and experiment with making life a little bit more natural.
+As part of this I realised recently that I had never gone a full day without eating any food (except when ill which doesn’t really count).

-I get a lot of value from this.
+I get a lot from this.
 I get to hang out with guys who do not all work in Finance or Law, who have normal lives.
 I get to discover new trails and new aspects to the countryside around where I live, all part of the benefit of living a more local life.

 Volatility in your food intake is just one example of this.
-It is more natural (hence probably better for you) to experience a degree of feast and famine rather than always have 3 regular meals a day and a monotonous daily intake of 3,000 calories.
+It’s more natural (hence probably better for you) to experience some feast and famine rather than always have 3 regular meals a day and a daily intake of 3,000 calories.

 According to De Vany, during times of plentiful nutrition, the most effective way for DNA to propagate itself is through reproduction, since there is enough energy out there to support offspring.
 When there is no excess, DNA is best served by not reproducing….low levels of food (especially carbohydrate) signal that it is in the DNA’s interest to preserve itself through gene repair and cell maintenance.

 Fasting replicates a more natural world, before shopping malls, convenience food and carbohydrate based profit maximisation.
-If you can get used to the idea of skipping the odd meal, you will not go to pieces when deprived of chicken nuggets and chips for more than 3 hours.
-You are then less likely to be a forced buyer of convenience foods with a sucker premium priced in.
+If you can get used to the idea of skipping the odd meal, you will not go to pieces when deprived of food for a few hours.
+You are then less likely to be a forced buyer of unhealthy convenience foods.

-Fasting reminds us that our evolutionary automatic programming can be manually over-ridden.
-We can use our pre-frontal cortex to override the ancient reptilian parts of our brain that govern greed and the acquisition of food and other “stuff”.
-It is not a big leap from being able to go a few hours without the instant gratification of food, to being able to resist pissing your money away on consumer nonsense.
-If you can rewire your basic factory settings in this way, you will get rich over time with certainty.
+There is a link to personal finance here.
+It’s not a big leap from being able to go a few hours without the instant gratification of food to being able to resist spending your money on consumer nonsense.
+If you can rewire your basic factory settings in this way, you will get rich over time.